rishipr/teams/README.md

 // Run client & development server with concurrently npm run dev

+// Assumes Node and npm are installed on machine
-// Server runs on http://localhost:5000 (set in server.js) and client on http://localhost:3000 (default for CRA)
+// Server runs on http://localhost:5000 (set in server.js) and client on http://localhost:3000 (default for Create React App)
 ```